Planes of the future could fly on sawdust or straw

 At Insa's biological systems and processes engineering lab (LISBP) in Toulouse, France, where Airbus is based, Molina-Jouve removes a test tube holding a yellowish paste from a refrigerator.

-"Those are large and fatty yeasts, full of synthesized lipids," she explains, metres away from a small reactor where sugars and yeasts are combined for the fermentation process.
+"Those are large and fatty yeasts, full of synthesized lipids," she explains, meters away from a small reactor where sugars and yeasts are combined for the fermentation process.

 As part of the ProBio3 project, partner Tereos Syral, a specialist in producing starch from cereals, will attempt to replicate the process on an industrial scale using a reactor with 100 times the capacity of the one in the lab.

-Molina-Jouve dismissed any concern that bio fuel production would divert food crops at a time when commodity prices have been soaring.
-"The project will focus on non-food biomass," she said.

-The European Union plans to limit the use of crop-based bio fuels in a major shift in the region's much-criticised bio fuel policy, according to draft legislation seen by Reuters.
+The European Union plans to limit the use of crop-based biofuels in a major shift in the region's much-criticized biofuel policy, according to draft legislation seen by Reuters.

-Last week France said it would push for a pause in the global development of bio fuels and the creation of strategic food stocks in response to the third global food price spike in four years.

-The "ProBio3" project is part of an EU drive to reach annual output of 2 million tonnes of bio fuels for aviation by 2020 in Europe.

 "We want to achieve a balance in terms of carbon dioxide where everything that comes out will be balanced with what goes in," Botti said.